Towards a Wireless Physical-Layer Foundation Model: Challenges and Strategies: A wireless physical-layer foundation model strategic framework

 \section{A wireless physical-layer foundation model strategic framework}

 To address the research challenges, we present a strategic framework of a \ac{WPFM}.
 This foundation model, illustrated in Figure \ref{fig:architecture} has a simple, but transformative goal: it can understand many types of physical wireless signals (time series) and metadata, while enabling network configurations and optimization and allowing user interaction.
-This will enable easy transfer to new downstream tasks (e.g., \ac{CIR} understanding to detect different types of objects using \ac{UWB} radar, \ac{IQ} pattern encoding to recognize unseen wireless technologies in a spectrum manager and configuring a 6G network depending on the environmental conditions such as interfering signals, noise, etc.).
+Using this framework and large openly available datasets, researchers can enable the usage of WPFM by companies and/or new researchers in the field to easily adapt WPFMs to new downstream tasks (e.g., \ac{CIR} understanding to detect different types of objects using \ac{UWB} radar, \ac{IQ} pattern encoding to recognize unseen wireless technologies in a spectrum manager and configuring a 6G network depending on the environmental conditions such as interference signals, noise, etc.).